EMV: PIN harvesting and stripe cloning

 APACS, the UK payments association, disagreed with the majority of the report, saying "The types of attack on PIN entry devices detailed in this report are difficult to undertake and not currently economically viable for a fraudster to carry out."
 They also said that changes to the protocol (specifying different card verification values between the chip and magnetic stripe – the iCVV) would make this attack ineffective from January 2008.
-The fraud reported in October 2008 to have operated for 9 months (see above) was probably in operation at the time, but was not discovered for many months.

 In August 2016, NCR Corporation security researchers showed how credit card thieves can rewrite the code of a magnetic strip to make it appear like a chipless card, which allows for counterfeiting.

 2010: Hidden hardware disables PIN checking on stolen card

 On 11 February 2010 Murdoch and Drimer's team at Cambridge University announced that they had found "a flaw in chip and PIN so serious they think it shows that the whole system needs a re-write" that was "so simple that it shocked them".
 A stolen card is connected to an electronic circuit and to a fake card which is inserted into the terminal ("man-in-the-middle attack").
 Any four digits can be typed in and accepted as a valid PIN.

 A team from the BBC's Newsnight programme visited a Cambridge University cafeteria (with permission) with the system, and were able to pay using their own cards (a thief would use stolen cards) connected to the circuit, inserting a fake card and typing in "0000" as the PIN.
 The transactions were registered as normal, and were not picked up by banks' security systems.
 A member of the research team said, "Even small-scale criminal systems have better equipment than we have.
 The amount of technical sophistication needed to carry out this attack is really quite low."
-The announcement of the vulnerability said, "The expertise that is required is not high (undergraduate level electronics) ...
+The announcement of the vulnerability said, "The expertise that is required is not high (undergraduate level electronics).
 We dispute the assertion by the banking industry that criminals are not sophisticated enough, because they have already demonstrated a far higher level of skill than is necessary for this attack in their miniaturized PIN entry device skimmers."
 It was not known if this vulnerability had been exploited, but it could explain unresolved cases of claimed fraud.